 Cowans Gap State Park is in Allens Valley, a narrow, highland valley between Tuscarora and Cove mountains.
 The valley floor is over seven hundred feet lower than Tuscarora and Cove mountains, yet Allens Valley is still several hundred feet higher than the surrounding valleys.
 The highland nature of Cowans Gap State Park makes the park an interesting place to see wildlife in all seasons.

 Lush vegetation and warm days are hallmarks of summer.
 Early June is the best time to see the grand displays of mountain laurel along the trails and forestry roads.
 Watch for deer, bear and even box turtles raiding berry patches.
-While walking, listen for the ovenbird’s teacher-teacher-teacher call and the drink-your-tea call of the northern towhee as they move about in the brush.
+While walking, listen for the ovenbird’s teacher-teacher-teacher call and the drink-your-tea call of the eastern towhee as they move about in the brush.
 As evening approaches, enjoy the flute-like calls of the veery and wood thrush.

 Warm summer evenings bring out the bats of Cowans Gap to feast on night-flying insects.
 Watch the park’s bat boxes for the evening emergence and then enjoy the bats as they dance in the night air catching insects and swooping low over the lake to drink.
 This is a good time of the year to listen to the bullfrogs as they call into the night jug-o-rum and the twanging call of the green frog.

 Winter is a great time to view the ruggedness of the mountains with their steep rock strewn slopes interspersed with the evergreens mountain laurel and rhododendron.
-Look for deer and winter birds, like chickadees, titmice and woodpeckers, as they spend their waking hours hunting for food.
+Look for deer and winter birds, like chickadees, titmice and woodpeckers as they spend their waking hours hunting for food.

 Spring brings renewal to the natural environment as spring wildflowers, such as spring beauty and sweet white violets, bloom in the warm spring sunlight before the tree canopy blocks the sun from striking the forest floor.
 Animals come out of hibernation and many species of migrating birds return or stop at the park on their northward journey.
 Before the trees get their leaves is a great time to observe warblers as they migrate through or set up their breeding territories.
 In the mornings, listen for the courtship songs of birds, and listen in the evenings for the courtship calls of frogs and toads along the lakeshore and wetlands.